evmcnb/quartz/content/Full/myocardial infarction.md

 | **Lateral**       | I, aVL +/- V5-6                                                                                                                                                                                                                                                                              | Left circumflex                              |
 | **Posterior**     | Changes in V1-3  <br>  <br>Reciprocal changes of STEMI are typically seen:  <br><br>- horizontal ST depression<br>- tall, broad R waves<br>- upright T waves<br>- dominant R wave in V2<br><br>  <br>Posterior infarction is confirmed by ST elevation and Q waves in posterior leads (V7-9) | Usually left circumflex, also right coronary |

 - ECG - ST elevation (STEMI), T-wave inversion, ST [[Full/Depression]] (NSTEMI) - [[Full/ECG Lead Placement & Interpretation]]
-- Bloods - raised troponin, cardiac enzymes, creatine kinase for NSTEMI
+- Bloods - raised troponin (repeat after 3 hours), cardiac enzymes, creatine kinase for NSTEMI
 - Echo to see area of reduced contraction
 - Coronary angio to show which artery is blocked

+Rise in ST of 2mm in the chest leads or 1mm in the limb or new left BBB treated as STEMI.

 ## Management